kpotoh/mt-deletions/README.md

 ```

 ### 3.1 Brute force method
-Just search the restriction enzymes that do only one cut in human mt-genome using biopython
+Just search the restriction enzymes that do only one cut in human mt-genome in all genomes separately using biopython.
+As a result we get RE and position of its cut in each genome.

 ```
 python3 bruteforce_search_of_re.py